nuwainfo/ffl/README.md

 If you just want “runs everywhere with zero setup”, use **APE**.
 If you care about maximum performance and smaller size on a specific platform, use **native**.
-Don't worry too much about speed, in most cases, APE and native builds run almost equally fast.
+Don't worry too much about speed.
+In most cases, APE and native builds run almost equally fast.
 The main difference is binary size and platform-specific polish.

 ## Quickstart